YourePrettyGood/PIBv1_manuscript/ANALYSIS.md

 Please see Stephen's [MPRA and functional analyses Github repository](https://github.com/stephenrong/PIBv1_MPRA_analyses) for details and scripts, or see [the git submodule here](/Analysis_Pipelines/PIBv1_MPRA_analyses/).

-Identification of archaic deserts was performed using a combination of BEDtools commands and awk scripts.
+For the revisions, identification of archaic deserts was performed using a combination of BEDtools commands and awk scripts.
 Specifically, we first merged all phased projections from all non-African individuals with `bedtools merge`, then took the autosome-wide complement using `bedtools complement` with the `-g` flag pointing to a `.genome` file of only the autosomes of hs37d5.
 We then subtracted out the masked regions of hs37d5 with `bedtools subtract`, and finally thresholded the resulting intervals absent of introgression to extract only those intervals of at least 1 Mbp using a custom awk script.
 Precise commands used can be found below: